sidneykung/Housing_Price_Model/README.md

 ![sqft_living](./visualizations/sqft_living.png)

-Additionally, it was discovered that the total property size does not determine whether a house sells for higher.
+Additionally, it was discovered that the total property size does not determine whether a house sells for higher due to this weak positive correlation.

 ![entire_property](./visualizations/entire_property.png)